bspavan25/college_fest_managment/README.md

 Winners are declared by Admin in the webpage.
 Any institute or organisations conducting fests can use this type of management system.

---The end--< download,extract and run using any server >
+--The end--< open home.html in scripts folder and btw admin credentials : Login id: hhh , password: hhh >